Bloodika/yellow-belt-final/NOTES.md

 Given a filled board \
 When I play the game \
-Then I would like to mark mines on the board
+Then I would like to mark columns on the board

 # TechDebt